 - protect a child from physical and emotional harm or danger

-- ensure adequate supervision (including the use of inadequate care-takers)
+- ensure adequate supervision (including the use of inadequate care-givers); or

 - ensure access to appropriate medical care or treatment.